QuietMisdreavus/micro.quietmisdreavus.net/_posts/2022-12-24-running-mastodon-on-arch-linux.markdown

 When installing system packages:

 - Arch has several different Node.js packages for various LTS versions.
-While the instructions have you `curl | bash` an installation script for node 16.x, Arch users can install the `nodejs-lts-gallium` package instead, which tracks the same version.
+While the instructions have you `curl | bash` an installation script for node 20.x, Arch users can install the `nodejs-lts-iron` package instead, which tracks the same version.
 - Arch keeps an extremely up-to-date version of PostgreSQL in its repos.
 This can [cause problems][postgres-upgrade] when new versions come out.
 I recommend installing both `postgresql` and `postgresql-old-upgrade` to have the old version on hand whenever a major release comes out.